tecoevo/tecoevo.github.io/pages/EGWinterSchool.md

 Coverd by EG+

 For food:
-Dinner on Tuesday and Thursday self payment subject to reimbursement All lunches and dinners on Monday and Wednesday are covered by EG+
+Dinner on Tuesday and Thursday self payment subject to reimbursement  <br />
+All lunches and dinners on Monday and Wednesday are covered by EG+

 For travel: